svenmalvik/svenmalvik.com/_posts/2020-12-20-azure-bastion.md

 ![Create Windows Server 2016 Datacenter VM](https://cdn.svenmalvik.com/images/az-303/az-303-azure-bastion-5.png)*Create Windows Server 2016 Datacenter VM*

 We need the RDP (Remote Desktop Protocol) port 3389.
 It's the port for connecting to the machine.
-This entry will be opened inn the Network Security Group (NSG), which is another Azure resource.
+This entry will be opened in the Network Security Group (NSG), which is another Azure resource.
 We'll take a look at it later, and change it a bit.
 NSG rules act like a firewall.

 ![Configuring RDP port](https://cdn.svenmalvik.com/images/az-303/az-303-azure-bastion-6.png)*Configuring RDP port*